HornedReaper/Tools/README.md

  * XYZ2PNG: converts XYZ images into PNG images.
 It supports wildcards.

    Syntax: `xyz2png file1 [... fileN]`

+ * LcfTrans: extracts text out of LMU and LSD files and creates po files.

+   Syntax: `lcftrans`

  * xyz-thumbnailer: displays thumbnails for XYZ files in your file manager (currently Windows and Linux/GTK3 only)